 There are no height restrictions but all children under the age of 12 must be accompanied by an adult.

-Characters in Flight first opened in the Spring of 2009 but following a non-fatal accident involving a similar balloon in Hong Kong in June 2012, the Characters in Flight operation was temporarily suspended whilst the balloon was inspected.
+The balloon first opened in the Spring of 2009 as Characters in Flight but following a non-fatal accident involving a similar balloon in Hong Kong in June 2012, the Characters in Flight operation was temporarily suspended whilst the balloon was inspected.

 There had always been plans to replace the balloon with a revised model anyway in late 2012 but following the accident these plans were brought forward and Characters in Flight re-opened in October 2012 with a newer balloon featuring a different envelope design.